-Conclusion: This paper presents a consolidated study of different underlap architectures with respect to analog, RF, and circuit performance.
-Due to the lesser effective channel length, the asymmetric structures offer more ON-current and more g_m , however, it shows more SCEs than its symmetric counterpart.
+This paper presents a consolidated study of different underlap architectures with respect to analog, RF, and circuit performance.
+Due to the lesser effective channel length, the asymmetric structures offer more ON-current and more g_m .
+However, it shows more SCEs than its symmetric counterpart.
 It is well evident that the Drain-U offers 56.86% higher I_D as well as 46.73% higher g_m making a compromise with higher DIBL and high channel width modulation.
-However, the Source-U depicts improved performance with respect to SCE immunity and intrinsic gain, which is fairly comparable to the device with Symmetric-U. RF analysis is also earned out which shows improvement in the τ_m for the asymmetric devices.
+However, the Source-U showed performance improvement with respect to SCE immunity and intrinsic gain, which is fairly comparable to the device with Symmetric-U. RF analysis also shows improvement in the τ_m for the asymmetric devices.
 Drain-U device shows 48.32% decrease in the τ_m with respect to the symmetric device whereas, the Source-U device shows a 29.75% decrease in τ_m .
-Hence, the Source-U device structure shows significant improvements over the Symmetric-U device without having major suffering from severe channel length modulation and deteriorated intrinsic gain, therefore, it termed as the most reliable device for RF applications.
+Hence, the Source-U device structure shows significant improvements over the Symmetric-U device without having major suffering from severe channel length modulation and deteriorated intrinsic gain.
+Therefore, it is found as the most reliable device for RF applications.